Red Matter (video game): Plot

 Agent Epsilon of the Atlantic Union is dispatched to the top secret Volgravian-controlled research facility, Strelka N3, on Saturn's moon, Rhea.
-The facility appears abandoned, save for unusual anomalies preceded by an unknown figure observing Epsilon in a Volgravian cosmonaut suit.
+The facility appears abandoned, except for unusual anomalies and an unknown figure observing Epsilon in a Volgravian cosmonaut suit.
 Epsilon is directed by their commander via radio to download the station's data to determine what happened.
 As Epsilon moves further into the facility, they experience hallucinations warning someone named Sasha not to trust “them”.

 Epsilon learns that the personnel on the station were infected by an alien mold-like substance discovered on the moon's surface.
 One of the scientists, Irina, became disillusioned after an accidental exposure to the “red matter” consumed a fellow researcher and the lack of concern by the Volgravian leadership.
 Unfortunately, the station's security head, Nikolai, was informed of Irina's concerns and decided to poison her and cover it up as an accident.

 As Epsilon pieces together the events, they learn they are actually Sasha Riss, a scientist assigned to Strelka N3, whose escape pod was intercepted by the Atlantic Union.
 The mission commander is, in truth, observing Sasha using a virtual environment being fed into his brain and the mysterious astronaut is actually Sasha's subconsciousness warning him he is being used to uncover Volgravia's research into quantum teleportation.
 Shortly, Sasha's interrogator sends himself into the virtual environment to forcibly retrieve the information from Sasha despite the danger of having two minds connected.

 However, Sasha seizes control from the interrogator and destroys the virtual environment with the latter still inside.
-Sasha wakes up in the Atlantic Union facility, his mind been transferred into the interrogator's body while he sees his original body has died from the trauma.
+Sasha wakes up in the Atlantic Union facility, with his mind transferred into the interrogator's body, and discovers that his original body has died from the trauma.

 Shortly, another Atlantic Union agent that has been observing the interrogation from afar asks if the mission has succeeded.
 Once Sasha acknowledges in his new body the agent is revealed to be an undercover spy from Volgravia and congratulates Sasha for a job well done.